The Saga Pattern: Managing Distributed Transactions

 | Conductor | Good | Yes (fully) | Medium | Open-source preference |

 For most production scenarios, Temporal is the right call.
-The durable execution guarantee alone saves you from a whole class of saga state loss bugs.
+The durable execution guarantee alone eliminates a whole class of saga state loss bugs.

-When to Use / When Not to Use Saga
+When to Use / When Not to Use the Saga Pattern

 | Criteria | Saga (Choreography) | Saga (Orchestration) | Two-Phase Commit |